sunnypilot/sunnypilot/HOW-TOS.md

     2. Reboot your comma device:
         1. C3: `sudo reboot`
         2. C2 or EON: `reboot`
-4. Once your comma device has been rebooted, a new toggle should appear:
+4. Once your comma device is rebooted, a new toggle should appear:
 ---
             .
             └── Settings